dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 If you thought `componentDidMount()` you are exactly right!

-🚀 Add a call from your App's `componentDidMount` method to a method in your firebase module.
+🚀 Add a call from your App's `componentDidMount` method to a method in your firebasedb module.
 This method should take a callback as an argument!
 This callback is critical as it is where you will take the results (the `snapshot`) and run `setState` in *App* with the results!

 Your `componentDidMount()` function might look something like this: